 Finnish (suomi or suomen kieli) is the language spoken by the majority of the population in Finland.
 It is one of the two official languages of Finland (the other one being Swedish) and an official minority language in Sweden.
 Finnish is a member of the Baltic-Finnic subgroup of the Finno-Ugric group of languages, which in turn is a member of the Uralic family of languages.
 The Baltic-Finnic subgroup also includes Estonian and other minority languages spoken around the Baltic Sea.

-STP has its own comprehensive style guide for Finnish that all our translators endeavour to adhere to in their work, unless a client-specific or project-specific style guide takes precedence.
+STP has its own comprehensive style guide for Finnish to which all our translators adhere in their work, unless a client-specific or project-specific style guide takes precedence.

 Find out more about how we can we work with you on your next Finnish project.

 Explore more on the Finnish language on our blog.